 While full page caching stores a site’s pages in a cache, there are additional methods for caching a store at various levels, including the database, memory, server, and browser.

 Leveraging Browser Caching With Browser Cache configured correctly, users visiting your site will have a copy of the pages visited, stored via cache in the browser.
-If the date on the page is the same date as the previously stored copy, then the bowser uses the one on a users hard drive rather than re-downloading it from the internet, allowing the pages to render faster.
+If the date on the page is the same date as the previously stored copy, then the browser uses the one on a user’s hard drive rather than re-downloading it from the internet, allowing the pages to render faster.

 Database Caching If you have a large catalog or are running a series of advanced filters, database caching allows the server to cache the heaviest and most used queries used by your platform and stores the results in cache.
 The next time that query is served up by a user hitting your website, the platform will not have to reach back out to the database to retrieve results, it instead uses the cached results by bypassing the load on the Database and allowing the results to return in a more expedient fashion.

 Use of an in-memory data storage back-end can provide an enormous performance advantage to sites using them in conjunction with the WordPress object caching API.
-It is common to see WordPress go from 30+ MySQL queries per page down to 7 queries, since the object caching backend takes care of storing all of the data. <- Maybe this paragraph is unnecessary.
+It is common to see WordPress go from 30+ MySQL queries per page down to 7 queries since the object caching backend takes care of storing all of the data.

 Where to Start?

-Each of these areas can be time consuming and require development expertise to implement.
+Each of these areas can be time-consuming and require some level of development.
 Because each store is unique, there isn’t one simple method that will fit all sites.
-If you’d like more information on where you can start, please contact us at [email protected]
+If you’d like more information on where you can start, please contact us at [email protected].

 The team at coolblueweb also offers a Speed Boost Kickstart package to all of our clients, which can make a store load dramatically faster.
 We apply some of the most effective techniques listed above and provide a recommendation report for even more opportunities to improve site speed.
 Our methods ensure improvements will achieve the most value for your budget.